Net Worth

 Four years later, packages containing pop bombs were sent to two of her offices, but the FBI intercepted them, and no one was harmed.
 Soon after, several other packages were sent to other Democratic leaders, and, in 2019, Cesar Sayoc pleaded guilty to sending the bombs.

-Beginning in 2019, during Donald Trump’s presidency, Maxine Waters became the Chair of the House Financial Committee.
-She served in that position until 2023 when she stepped down and resumed being a ranking member instead.
+In 2019, during Donald Trump’s presidency, Maxine Waters became the Chair of the House Financial Services Committee.
+She served in that position until 2023, when she stepped down and resumed her role as a ranking member.

 Legal Issues & Lawsuits

 Waters has faced various legal challenges and ethics investigations throughout her career, with one of the most significant cases involving allegations during the 2008 financial crisis.
 Waters was accused of using her political influence to secure a $12 million federal bailout for OneUnited Bank, a minority-owned institution.
-Her husband, Sidney Williams, held shares in the bank valued at $350,000 and was a former board member.
+Her husband, Sidney Williams, held $350,000 in bank shares and was a former board member.

 The House Ethics Committee’s investigation lasted four years and cost taxpayers $1.3 million.
 In September 2012, Waters was cleared of wrongdoing, but her chief of staff and grandson, Mikael Moore, received a formal letter of reproval for intervening with Treasury officials.
 Treasury officials stated Waters’ advocacy did not influence the bailout decision, but public scrutiny lingered.